 Update: Overwrites the selected symbol in the library with the current settings of the Welding Symbol dialog box.
 The preview updates to reflect the new settings.
 The name of the symbol and default status do not change.
-Delete: Removes the selected symbol from the library.

 Rename: Makes the symbol name editable.
 GstarCAD Mechanical validates the name to ensure that the symbol names are unique.